kubukoz/blog/mdoc/flakes-first-steps.md

 Just to repeat and rephrase: a flake's `outputs` attribute is a function that takes the flake's inputs as an argument.

-In the second flake, we saw this as the definition of `outputs`:
+In the second flake, we saw this function literal as the definition of `outputs`:

 ```nix
 {
   outputs = { nixpkgs, ... } : {/* more stuff below */};
 }
 ```

-An attrset in the input position of a functions means that we're pattern matching on the input.

 What is `nixpkgs`?
 What are the three dots?
 Let's start with the dots.